EmoryHPC/practical-data-science/README.md

 * **Iterative problem-solving**.
 Knowledge emerges through cycles of experimentation, feedback, and adjustment rather than from fixed, final answers.

 * **Bridging theory and practice**.
 Like pragmatist philosophy, Practical Data Science refuses to separate theory from application: methods and concepts are evaluated by the consequences they produce when put into practice.

+### How to Approach a Problem

+Verticle slice, and then inspect every stage

+Discovery Phase

+Open mind without bias
+We want to randomly sample outputs
+Oddities or errors may feel random, but they are never due to randomness.
+Look for abnormal operations that cause this

+Anomolies are not neutral

+DO NOT FINISH ONE PHASE IN ITS ENTIRETY BEFORE INSPECTING IT

+On going discovery